vegrimftw/AutoPlant/README.md

   Everything inside "Adjustable Variables" can be changed as pleased.

+  1. Install libraries (DHT11/22, LCD and elapsedMillis).

-  1. Calibration is required and should be started by commenting out the pump trigger IF statement (line 480-484) *!*!*!*
+  2. Calibration is required and should be started by commenting out the pump trigger IF statement (line 480-484) *!*!*!*
      This will avoid accidental triggering of the pump.
 Or just not have the pump connected to the relay yet.

-  2. mapHi and mapLo is the sensor calibration borders.
+  3. mapHi and mapLo is the sensor calibration borders.
 The analog input range is 0-1023, but the soil sensor does not use the entire range (approx 510-200).
 It should be good, but check and make changes if needed.

-  3. -The "seconds" variable is the failsafe timer.
+  4. -The "seconds" variable is the failsafe timer.
 Default is 30s, but should be changed based on pump effect.
      -The manual variable is how long the pump should run if manually activated.
 Change it to own preference.

-  4. The serial input section of the code is for writing instructions to the Arduino while it's running.
+  5. The serial input section of the code is for writing instructions to the Arduino while it's running.
      To make these changes, in the serial monitor simply write this:

       To change the: